crazywoola/dify-bot/README.md

 - For Slack bot you need to create a bot user and install the app to your workspace.
 You need SLACK_BOT_TOKEN and SLACK_APP_TOKEN to run the bot.
 You can find the tokens in the [Slack API](https://api.slack.com/apps) page.

 - For Discord bot you need to create a bot user and get the token in the [Discord Developer Portal](https://discord.com/developers/applications).
-You ned DISCORD_TOKEN and DISCORD_ID to run the bot.
-You can find the tokens in the [Discord Developer Portal](https://discord.com/developers/applications).
+You nded DISCORD_TOKEN and DISCORD_ID to run the bot.
+You can find the tokens in the [Discord Developer Portal](https://discord.com/developers/applications) as well.

 ## OAuth Scopes